monstermuffin/muffins-awesome-nas-stack/README.md

 ```bash
 sudo rm /mnt/parity-disks/parity01/snapraid.parity
 ```
+> [!NOTE]
-Note: You may have more parity files to delete on other disks.
+> You may have more parity files to delete on other disks.

 #### Rebuild parity in split files